chelmerrox/chelmerrox/README.md

 ## About Me:
 - 👋 I am Losalini Rokocakau.
-- 🌴 I'm from Suva, Fiji.
+- :fiji: I'm from Suva, Fiji.
+- 🌺 No, I'm not from the Carribean.
+I'm a Pacific Islander.
 - 💻 A self-taught developer.
 - 👩🏽‍💻 Currently a student at ![](https://img.shields.io/badge/Microverse-blueviolet) & on my learning journey to becoming a Remote Full-Stack Developer.
 - 👩🏽‍🎓 I've attained a Bachelor of Science degree from the University of the South Pacific (unrelated to Tech).